-St Christopher is a truly independent school and we are committed to celebrating our differences and the successes that these bring to the young people who are the life blood of this School.
+St Christopher will remain a truly independent school and we are committed to celebrating our differences and the successes that these bring to the young people who are the life blood of this School.
 We continue to strive for ways to enable as many different children from as many different backgrounds to take advantage of this unique education.

-Specific plans for the year ended 31 August 2018 included:
+Specific plans for the next year include: